 The congressionally driven debt-reduction compromise could slow down the U.S. military’s upgrading of its electronic warfare, cyberattack, directed energy and intelligence, surveillance and reconnaissance (ISR) strategies, but it will not stop improvement altogether, say congressional and military analysts.
 Traditionally, in times of a funding slowdown, “electronic warfare is the first thing we cut,” says Rep. Rick Larsen (D-Wash), who chairs the House electronic warfare working ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Electronic Warfare Advances Try To Outmaneuver Budget Cuts".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Electronic Warfare Advances Try To Outmaneuver Budget Cuts".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.